 Ask yourself, “What is our current sales structure designed to do?”
 You should be getting consistently strong performance in the revenue areas most important to you.

-In our new IMPACT courses, we introduce the Rule of 3s and using them to determine if you have a People or Process problem.
+In our Impact Leadership System courses, we introduce the Rule of 3s and using them to determine if you have a People or Process problem.
 If more than 1/3 of your salespeople are underperforming in your top three performance metrics, you likely have a sales structure problem.